AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The troubleshooting section of the Monitoring guide has been reorganized and enhanced with a landing page.
 [Read more](../../production/using/troubleshooting.md).

+The "Importing and exporting data" section has been reorganized and enriched with new pages related to workflows, data compression and encryption, as well as import best practices.
+[Read more](../../platform/using/get-started-data-import-export.md)

 ## December 2020 {#dec-2020}

 The delivery monitoring section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)